Cambodian Living Arts’ Plae Pakaa Show

 AirAsia Foundation’s grant supported the expansion of the Plae Pakaa performances while strengthening training opportunities for young artists.

-- Provide one year of training and capacity-building classes for 100 students in classical dance, folk dance, Khmer opera and traditional music
+- Provide one year of training and capacity-building classes for 100 students in classical dance, folk dance, traditional Khmer opera and classical music ensembles

 - Construct a permanent stage at the National Museum of Cambodia to host the performances